-- 1. Let listNext be the result of evaluating AssignmentElementList using obj as the obj parameter and index as the index parameter - 2.
+- 1. Let listNext be the result of performing Indexed Destructuring Assignment Evaluation of AssignmentElementList using obj as the obj parameter and index as the index parameter - 2.
 If Elision is present, then let skip be the result of evaluating Elision, otherwise let skip be 0. - 3.
-Evaluate Assignment Element using obj as the obj parameter and listNext+skip as the index parameter. - 4.
+If listNext is an abrupt completion, return listNext. - 4.
+Let status be the result of performing Indexed Destructuring Assignment Evaluation of AssignmentElement with obj and listNext+skip as the arguments. - 5.
+If status is an abrupt completion, return status. - 6.
 Return listNext+skip+1.